MapReduce Configuration in Hadoop 2¶

 One of the significant shifts from Hadoop 1 to Hadoop 2 is the JobTracker’s functionality split into Resource Manager and Application Master.
 The other significant shift is the replacement of Map and Reduce slots by containers.

-In Hadoop 2, slots have been replaced by containers, which is an abstracted part of the slave resources.
-A container can be of any size within the limit of the Node Manager (slave node).
+In Hadoop 2, slots have been replaced by containers, which is an abstracted part of the worker resources.
+A container can be of any size within the limit of the Node Manager (worker node).
 The map and reduce tasks are Java Virtual Machines (JVMs) launched within these containers.

 This change means that specifying the container sizes become important.
 For example, a memory-heavy map task, would require a larger container than a lighter map task.
 Moreover, the container sizes are different for different instance types (for example, an instance with larger memory has larger container size).
 While Qubole specifies good default parameters for the container sizes per instances, there are certain cases when you would like to change the defaults.